PavanKumarKavvuri/PavanKumarKavvuri/README.md

 ### 👨‍💻 About Me

-- 🔭 I’m currently working as a **Robotics Software Test & Integration Engineer**
+- 🔭 I’m currently working as a **Robotics Perception & Integration Engineer**
 - 🎯 Actively working toward transitioning into a **Robotics Perception Engineer**
 - 🎓 Learning advanced topics like **Visual Odometry**, **SLAM**, and **Neuromorphic Computing**
 - 🌱 Currently implementing algorithms from the **"Vision Algorithms for Mobile Robotics"** course